 The evaluation of energy use in buildings requires a reasonably accurate assessment of heat transfer through the building envelope which includes the heat passing through thermal bridges at interfaces and penetrations.
-A previous study, ASHRAE 1365-RP "Thermal Performance of Building Envelope Details for Mid- and High-Rise Buildings" (Morrison Hershfield Ltd, 2011), put forward procedures and data that allowed practitioners to evaluate the impact of thermal bridging in a comprehensive and straightforward method.
-This has started a market transformation to better evaluate building envelope assemblies for mid- and high-rise construction, was a good start in creating a building envelope thermal performance catalogue.
+A previous study, ASHRAE 1365-RP "Thermal Performance of Building Envelope Details for Mid- and High-Rise Buildings" (Morrison Hershfield Limited, 2011), put forward procedures and data that allowed practitioners to evaluate the impact of thermal bridging in a comprehensive and straightforward method.
+This started a market transformation to better evaluate building performance and design for energy conservation.
+1365-RP, which contained 40 common building envelope assemblies for mid- and high-rise construction, was a good start in creating a building envelope thermal performance catalogue.
 However, that report only scratched the surface, particularly in identifying how to effectively mitigate thermal bridging in design.
-Part of the intent of this guide is to expand on the previous work, including showing where opportunities exist to incentivize improving industry practice.
+The intent of the BETB Guide is to expand on the previous work and become a living document, by continuing to show where opportunities exist to improve building envelope thermal performance.